ggandor/leap.nvim/README.md

 ### Special cases and additional features

+#### Smart autojump

+Leap automatically jumps to the first match if the remaining matches can be covered by a limited set of "safe" target labels (keys you would not use right after a jump), but stays in place, and switches to an extended label set otherwise.
+(The trade-off becomes more and more acceptable as the number of targets increases, since the probability of aiming for the very first target becomes less and less.)

+For fine-tuning, see `:h leap-config` (`labels` and `safe_labels`).

 #### Jumping to the end of the line and to empty lines

 A character at the end of a line can be targeted by pressing `<space>` after it.